mjasny/distexprunner/README.md

 optional arguments:
   -h, --help       show this help message and exit --filter FILTER  filter experiments by name
+  --resume         Resume execution of experiments from last failure
 ```

 - `folder` defaults to `experiments/`
 - `--filter` can be supplied multiple times and matches are run in order.
 Uses Unix-filename matching internally (e.g. `--filter=exper*`)
+- `--resume` only runs experiments which are not present in file `.exps_progress` or where `RUN_ALWAYS` evaluates to `True`

 ## Server